dmx-systems/dmx-documentation/docs/user.rst

 Hiding things
 =============

 .. note:: There is an important difference between hiding items and deleting them.
-If you delete items they are immediately removed from the database.
+If you delete items they are immediately removed from the knowledge graph.
 If you hide them, they are just no longer visible on the topicmap but you can bring them back by revealing them.

 You can hide items from the topicmap by long-clicking onto them and using the "Hide" button in the context menu.
 If you bring them back to the map later by searching them, they will reappear in the same spot in your map.